14 Top-Rated Beaches in Maui

 The sand here is soft and white, and there's a reef just off the beach that is good for snorkeling.
 If you're coming by car, there is a public parking lot across from the beach.

-The Days Inn by Wyndham Maui Oceanfront is an older, basic budget property, but it's right on the path to Keawakapu, a few steps from the beach.
+The Days Inn by Wyndham Maui Oceanfront is an older, basic budget property, but it's on the path to Keawakapu, right on the beach.
 Some of the rooms have patios that lead onto the sand.

 10. Waianapanapa Black Sand Beach